 Just a quick disclaimer: I know everyone doesn’t have to change their regimen.
-Everyone’s hair is different and some people may be able to use the same products year round.
-These tips are based off my experiences since returning natural and what has worked best for me during this time of the year.
+Everyone’s hair is different and some people may be able to use the same products year-round.
+These tips are based o

 I know some naturalistas focused more on co-washing during the colder months so they could maintain moisture longer.
 However, since the season has changed, it’s time to bring out the good ole’ sulfate-free shampoo.

 Do you know what the warmer weather brings?
 A sweaty scalp and hair.
 I’m sure you’ll be more active outside whether you’re working out, swimming, or participating in any other outdoor activities.
 You want to ensure you have a good clarifying shampoo in your product stash to remove the sweat, dirt, and build-up from your hair and scalp.